pip-services/pip-services-docs/content/en/python/commons/reflect/type_descriptor.md

 #### get_name
-Get the name of the object type.
+Gets the name of the object type.

 > get_name(): str